yuvi90/dsa/Algorithms/Algos_in_JS/two_pointers/index.md

 8. **Two Pointers for Palindrome Check**: To check if a string or array is a palindrome (reads the same forwards and backwards), you can use two pointers starting from the beginning and end and compare the characters or elements at those positions while moving inward.

-9. **Two Pointers for Longest Subarray/Substring**: This technique is used to find the longest subarray or substring that satisfies a certain condition, such as containing only unique elements or having a specific sum.
+9. **Two Pointers for Longest Sub array/Substring**: This technique is used to find the longest sub array or substring that satisfies a certain condition, such as containing only unique elements or having a specific sum.

 These are just some of the many ways the two-pointer technique can be applied to solve a wide range of programming and algorithmic problems.
 Depending on the problem's specific requirements and constraints, you can adapt and customize the two-pointer approach to efficiently address various scenarios.